t00key/geocoding-pipeline/readme.md

 3) *Add API as an enviroment variable*: `export MAPBOX_API_KEY="<your API key here>"
 4) *run pipeline* - run pipeline from command line as follows where ../config/wi_dairy_permit_holders.toml is the config file to run the pipeline for:
     `python main.py ../config/wi_dairy_permit_holders.toml`

-#TODOs:
-* Make pipeline more efficient by looking for distinct addresses only and geo-encoding those, then map back to original dataset
-* implement rust version